CJuice/PowerOutages/README.md

 database transactions for 'realtime' and 'archive' and customer data, and transactions with the Open Data Portal and ArcGIS Online for cloud storage of outage data.

-Main relies on the following imported modules containing classes: ArchiveClasses, CustomerClass, CloudStorageFunctionality, CTKClasses, DatabaseFunctionality, DELClasses, EUCClasses, FESClasses, PEPClasses, SMEClasses, and UtilityClass.
-It also relies on a CentralizedVariables python file, and access through a parser to a Credentials config file and a ProvidersURI config file.
+Main relies on the following imported modules containing classes: ArchiveClasses, BGEClasses, CloudStorageFunctionality, CTKClasses, CustomerClass, DatabaseFunctionality, DELClasses, EUCClasses, FESClasses, Kubra_ParentClasses, PEPClasses, ProviderClasses, SMEClasses, and UtilityClass.
+It also relies on a CentralizedVariables python file, a WebRelatedFunctionality python file, and access through a parser to a Credentials config file and a ProvidersURI config file.

 The process is designed with an object-oriented focus.
 For power providers, there is a top level parent class called Provider.
 All providers are then subclassed from this parent to create child classes.
 The child classes contain